 Beer – basketball challenge

 This challenge shows TikTok users picking up a beer or can of beer on top of a basketball, then dropping the ball and trying to catch the can.
-However, there are many cases where the test fails when the beer bottle breaks and splashes the bottle in the player’s face and eyes.
+However, there are many cases where the test fails when the beer bottle breaks and splashes in the player’s face and eyes.

 Cha Cha Slide Challenge